coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 Unlike a wizard or a cleric, a sorcerer need not prepare his spells in advance.
 He can cast any spell he knows at any time, assuming he has not yet used up his spells per day for that spell level.
-He does not have to decide ahead of time which spells he'll cast.
+He does not have to decide ahead of time which spells he’ll cast.

 **Familiar:** A sorcerer can obtain a familiar (see below).
 Doing so takes 24 hours and uses up magical materials that cost 100 gp.
 A